readable111/Crop-Hero/MPM/mpm.md

 ## Appendices <a name="appendices"></a>
 ### Appendix A: Understanding React Native <a name="react_native"></a>
+#### File Types <a name="file_types"></a>
+*Author: Daniel*

+In React Native, there are 4 possible file types or extensions: js, jsx, ts, and tsx.
+Technically, the jsx and tsx extensions are completely optional and unnecessary as the Babel transpiler doesn't care.
+However, they help the IDE to understand what you are doing to better highlight stuff and makes it easier for later developers to understand whether you are using pure JavaScript or are mixing in some of the extended features like XML-style component tags (like `<Component />`).

+The distinction between js and ts is far more significant.
+The js(x) files represent JavaScript while the ts(x) files contain TypeScript.
+JavaScript does not care about variable data types at all.
+In comparison, the TypeScript files will not compile if there is a type issue.
+TypeScript also implements some restrictions on how variables are referenced, declared, and passed.
+Interestingly, at compilation, the TypeScript is transformed into JavaScript before Babel transpiles it into native code.
 #### Class Vs. Functional Components <a name="component_types"></a>
 *Author: Daniel*